MatteoSchiavinato/genepred/README.md

 ### Read mapping

-To generate mapping files from your short RNASeq reads you can use any program you like, for example hisat2 (for BAM files) or BLAT (for PSL files).
-The original Augustus guidelines use BLAT, which is however an old tool (2002).
+To generate mapping files from your short RNASeq reads you can use any program you like, for example [hisat2](http://daehwankimlab.github.io/hisat2/manual "HISAT2 manual") (for BAM files) or [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual") (for PSL files).
+The original Augustus guidelines use [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual"), which is however an old tool (2002).
 Hence, they progressively moved towards BAM files over time.
 In my pipeline, you can use both formats at the same time, so there's no need to choose if you want to use both.

 Here you can find basic instructions to map your reads with these two programs.

 ##### HISAT2

-Hisat2 requires that you first build an index:
+[hisat2](http://daehwankimlab.github.io/hisat2/manual "HISAT2 manual") requires that you first build an index:

 ```
 hisat2-build \